BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/kingdoms_of_men.md

 - Heroic March
 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Master's Puppet** `ACTIVE` - Whilst within 6" and Line of Sight of the Master of Lake-town, Braga automatically passes all Courage Tests he is required to take and may re-roll all failed To Wound Rolls when making Strikes.
+- **The Master's Puppet** `ACTIVE`

+Whilst within 6" and Line of Sight of the Master of Lake-town, Braga automatically passes all Courage Tests he is required to take and may re-roll all failed To Wound Rolls when making Strikes.
 This special rule has no effect if the Master of Lake-town has no Will Points remaining.

-- **Captain of the Guard** `PASSIVE` - So long as Braga has Will points remaining, friendly Lake-town Guard Captains and Lake-town Guard within 3" of him count as having Dominant (2).
+- **Captain of the Guard** `PASSIVE`

+So long as Braga has Will points remaining, friendly Lake-town Guard Captains and Lake-town Guard within 3" of him count as having Dominant (2).

 </div>